Siroj42/wasp-companion/README.md

 This is a Linux companion app for [wasp-os](https://github.com/daniel-thompson/wasp-os), a smartwatch operating system.
 It's written in Python with GTK and Libhandy.

 This software is early in development so things are guaranteed to break.

 ### Functionality

+Already implemented features are marked with ✅️.

 On the front end, this app will:

-- Show a graph of heartbeat data
-- Show a graph of step counter data
+- Show a graph of heartbeat/step counter data (this might also be done through an API for separate apps, for example [Health](https://gitlab.gnome.org/World/Health))
 - Add, update or remove apps
 - Update wasp-os (DFU)
 - Present settings (brightness, bluetooth, notifications, set a watchface, go to the bootloader, turn on the flashlight, restart the watch)

 Behind the scenes, it will:

-- Synchronize the time on the watch (RTC)
+- Synchronize the time on the watch (RTC) ✅️
-- Control music that's playing on your phone
+- Control music that's playing on your phone ✅️
+- Send notifications from your phone to wasp-os ✅️
 - Sync the timer and stopwatch with the Clock app on your phone

+### Installing

+You can use pre-built flatpaks from [Github Actions](https://github.com/Siroj42/wasp-companion/actions/workflows/flatpak.yml) to try Wasp Companion on your device.
+Builds are available for both x86_64 and aarch64 architectures.

 ### Building